| || member for 9 years, 2 months, 19 days|

 First, my deepest thanks to those who have kept my spirits up by being supportive friends and who have honored my dear ones so faithfully.|

-I still find myself trying to focus on the theme of rebirth, and trying to shake the gloom of the losses of 2012.
+I still find myself trying to focus on the theme of rebirth, and trying to shake the gloom of close losses in the past few years.

-2014's start has been rocky with the loss of three of my guiding lights; our Romberger Family Association founder, the gent who found our original immigrant ancestor and his family home in Germany, a friend and genealogical mentor has passed.
+Our Romberger Family Association founder, the gent who found our original immigrant ancestor and his family home in Germany, a friend and genealogical mentor has passed.
 Thank you if you can honor Dr. John A. Romberger.
 The day we laid Dr. John to rest, another Doctor left us - my dear godfather, Dr. Edwin R. Baldrige.
-Not long after that, my sweet silversmithing teacher, Jane Martindell passed as well.
+Since then my silversmith teacher, some of my favorite school teachers, and guiding figures from my church have also passed.
 It sort of feels like my mentors are all taking flight.

 I'm finding using the site difficult right now.
 Some people have found it very therapeutic after a loss.
 Unfortunately, it has the opposite effect on me; I see all the losses of my fellow contributors, and it makes me feel terrible.
 I see your now-gone loved ones, and in a small way I re-live the loss of my loved ones.
 I think my feelings are still too close to the surface to be so easily stirred.